Jackie Pung: Professional career

-Pung won five times on the LPGA Tour between 1953 and 1958.
+A self-taught golfer, Pung won five times on the LPGA Tour between 1953 and 1958.

 Pung is best known for the tournament she did not win.
 In the 1957 U.S. Women's Open, she appeared to have beaten Betsy Rawls by one stroke when it was discovered that she had signed an incorrect scorecard and was disqualified.
 Both she and her playing partner, Betty Jameson, had recorded 5s on the fourth hole when in fact both had made 6s.
 Although both players had signed for the correct total score, they were both disqualified.
 The fans, officials, and members of Winged Foot Golf Club, where the tournament was held, took up a collection for Pung and presented her with over $3,000 (the winner's share was only $1,800).

 Personal life

+In 1964, after her LPGA career, she moved to Hawaii's Big Island, where she gave golf lessons professionally.
+She eventually became the director of golf at Mauna Kea Beach Hotel.

 She died March 15, 2017, at Life Care Center of Kona on Hawaii's Big Island, according to family members.
 She was 95.